apache/superset/CONTRIBUTING.md

 re-run it upon any changes within the assets directory.

 ```
+# Copies a conf file from the frontend to the backend
+npm run sync-backend

 # Compiles the production / optimized js & css
 npm run prod